comaniac/epoi/README.md

 python -m epoi.benchmark
 ```

 This will benchmark all included operators on your local GPUs.
+The full benchmark
+results can be found [here](notebooks/benchmark-ops.ipynb).

 In addition, the following flags may also useful:

 `--only-run op1,op2`: Only benchmark the ops with `op1` OR `op2` in their names.